eemeli/yaml/README.md

 # YAML <a href="https://www.npmjs.com/package/yaml"><img align="right" src="https://badge.fury.io/js/yaml.svg" title="npm package" /></a>

-`yaml` is a JavaScript parser and stringifier for [YAML](http://yaml.org/), a human friendly data serialization standard.
-It supports both parsing and stringifying data using all versions of YAML, along with all common data schemas.
-As a particularly distinguishing feature, `yaml` fully supports reading and writing comments and blank lines in YAML documents.
+`yaml` is a definitive library for [YAML](http://yaml.org/), the human friendly data serialization standard.
+This library:

+- Supports both YAML 1.1 and YAML 1.2 and all common data schemas,
+- Passes all of the [yaml-test-suite](https://github.com/yaml/yaml-test-suite) tests,
+- Can accept any string as input without throwing, parsing as much YAML out of it as it can, and
+- Supports parsing, modifying, and writing YAML comments and blank lines.

 The library is released under the ISC open source license, and the code is [available on GitHub](https://github.com/eemeli/yaml/).
 It has no external dependencies and runs on Node.js as well as modern browsers.

-For the purposes of versioning, any changes that break any of the endpoints or APIs documented here will be considered semver-major breaking changes.
+For the purposes of versioning, any changes that break any of the documented endpoints or APIs will be considered semver-major breaking changes.
 Undocumented library internals may change between minor versions, and previous APIs may be deprecated (but not removed).

 For more information, see the project's documentation site: [**eemeli.org/yaml**](https://eemeli.org/yaml/)